fadden/CiderPress2/DiskArc/FS/ProDOS-notes.md

 the Apple /// computer.
 The version used for ProDOS 8 is structurally identical, though some extensions were made for GS/OS.

-The filesystem is based on 512-byte blocks, identified by a 16-bit unsigned integer.
-This yields a maximum volume size of 65535 blocks, one short of 32MB.
-(Some hard drive image files are 65536 blocks long; the last block is unused.)
+The filesystem is based on 512-byte blocks, referenced by a 16-bit unsigned integer.
+This yields a maximum volume size of 65536 blocks, but the filesystem size is defined with a 16-bit block count, so the limit is actually one block short of 32MB.
+(Some hard drive image files are 65536*512 bytes long; the last 512 bytes are unused.)
 Individual files have a maximum length of 2^24 - 1, one byte shy of 16MB.

 The filesystem is hierarchical in nature.
 Disk directories appear in the filesystem, but are structured differently from other files.